triton-inference-server/model_navigator/docs/installation.md

 make dist
 ```

-The wheel is going to be generated in `dist` catalog.
+The wheel is going to be generated in the `dist` catalog.